cloudnativetrainings/trainings/advanced_operations_of_kubernetes_with_kubeone/11_kubeone_upgrade/README.md

 # KubeOne and Kubernetes Upgrade

 KubeOne version and Kubernetes supported upgrade version, are quite in a close relationship as both follow a so called **Skew Policy**.
-To ensure that you get the latest fixes, run your latest KubeOne version for your target Kubernetes version, as a reference take a look to [KubeOne Docs > Architecture > Compatibility: Supported Kubernetes Versions](https://docs.kubermatic.com/kubeone/master/architecture/compatibility/).
+To ensure that you get the latest fixes, run your latest KubeOne version for your target Kubernetes version, as a reference take a look to [KubeOne Docs > Architecture > Compatibility: Kubernetes](https://docs.kubermatic.com/kubeone/main/architecture/compatibility/supported-versions/).

 As KubeOne will upgrade the Kubernetes cluster as a glance, it starts first by upgrading the control plane nodes (i.e. masters), Machine Controller, the MachineDeployments (optional: will update worker nodes) and at the last point with the features/addons.